jessinthecloud/new-world-company-hub/README.md

+A bit too busy and friends using it aren't playing anymore so I doubt this will be updated further.

+---

 # Temp Overview
 A Laravel web app utilizing Laravel Livewire, Alpine, and Tailwind CSS to allow guilds from the game New World to organize their player roster and guild inventory outside the game.